ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 book, pointingto the 12th verse of the
 Third Epistle of St. John:-&quot; I had many
 things to write, but I will not with ink
-and pen write unto thee; b
+and pen write unto thee; butI trust I
+shall shortly see thee, and we shall
+speak face to face.&quot; The minister who
+preached the sermon hitched that coupl
 </td></tr></table>

 ---